There are three basic ways to fix a missing tooth or teeth.

 Using the ovate pontic technique with a dental bridge can create the illusion that the false tooth is growing out of the gum.

 Something removable can be used to replace a missing tooth.
-This can be anything from a budget "dental flipper" (a piece of plastic with a false tooth attached) or a Nesbit, to a more sturdy metal and acrylic removable partial denture.
+This can be anything from a budget “dental flipper” (a piece of plastic with a false tooth attached) or a Nesbit (a single back tooth clipped to the adjacent teeth), to a more sturdy metal and acrylic removable partial denture.

 A dental implant is an artificial “root” that is implanted in your jaw after a tooth extraction, and then a tooth is placed on it.
 Biologically, it is like placing an entirely new artificial tooth in your mouth.